-In short succession, the 2021 JCI Conference of America, 2021 JCI European Conference and 2021 JCI Africa and the Middle East Conference all took place using JCI’s new Virtual Community.
-All three events were full of engaging learning moments and passionate competition that all held fast to the themes Connecting Leaders and Connecting Lives.
+In short succession, all four 2021 JCI Area Conferences took place using JCI’s new Virtual Community.
+All four events were full of engaging learning moments and passionate competition that all held fast to themes such as Connecting Leaders and Connecting Lives.
 Even more so, for the first time ever, the JCI Creative Young Entrepreneur (CYE) competition was initiated at these conferences with resounding success.

-To celebrate the CYE program’s triumphant first run, let’s take a closer look at the top three CYE finalists for America, Europe and Africa and the Middle East!
+To celebrate the CYE program’s triumphant first run, let’s take a closer look at the top three CYE finalists for America, Europe, Africa and the Middle East and Asia and the Pacific!
 Each finalist showcased their companies and startups with immense professionalism and clear innovation.
-It was a tough selection process for the judges, but here are the nine finalists that rose above the rest and who will be pitching at the World Congress in November!
+It was a tough selection process for the judges, but here are the finalists that rose above the rest and who will be pitching at the World Congress in November!

 First place winners at Area Conferences will receive a 5000 USD prize, provided generously by 2021 JCI President Ryubun Kojima.
 Second place winners receive a free registration to the 2022 Area Conference, and all three top finalists will go on to compete at World Congress and the CYE Championships.
-In 2021, the CYE Grand Champion at World Congress will take home a 10000 USD prize thanks to Vice President Pheng Kouch, so don’t miss your chance to participate in this amazing event while there is still time!
+In 2021, the CYE Grand Champion at World Congress will take home a 10000 USD prize thanks to Vice President Pheng Kouch.

 3 Top Finalists of CYE Conference of America